 Potluck vs At-Home

 This recipe as written makes a large amount, good for a potluck or for a good amount of leftovers.
-If you are making this for your family and not sure leftovers will be eaten, start with 1 cup of quinoa and adjust other amounts accordingly.
+If you are making this for your family and not sure how quickly leftovers will be eaten, start with 1 cup of quinoa and adjust other amounts accordingly.

 If you have a chance to make the recipe, leave me a comment and let me know!

 Links to products for purchase are affiliate links.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps me with the costs of blogging, and I thank you!